hanasinandeesh/ETL-Pipeline/README.md

 ## Technologies Used
 - **Python**: Programming language used to implement the ETL pipeline.
 - **Pandas**: Library used for data manipulation and transformation.
-- **SQLite**: Database used for storing the transformed data.
 - **SQLite3**: Python library to interact with SQLite databases.

-## Dataset
-The dataset used in this project is the Iris dataset.
-It contains the following columns:
-- `sepal.length`: Sepal length in cm.
-- `sepal.width`: Sepal width in cm.
-- `petal.length`: Petal length in cm.
-- `petal.width`: Petal width in cm.
-- `variety`: Species of the Iris plant (Setosa, Versicolor, or Virginica).

 ### Source:
 - **Original Dataset**: The Iris dataset is publicly available.
-You can find it on [UCI Machine Learning Repository](https://gist.github.com/netj/8836201/).
+[UCI Machine Learning Repository](https://gist.github.com/netj/8836201/).

 ## Features of the ETL Pipeline